 I had a quick look to see what else was available out of curiosity and ended up on the Signature Treatments tab.
 I ended up booking the LIT’YA Binhumarri Body Ritual –more than twice the price of that 60-minute Swedish massage that I planned to book.

 Why did I book it?
-Even though it was twice the price, I got an aromatherapy massage, a scalp treatment and full body exfoliation.
+Even though it was twice the price, I got an aromatherapy massage, scalp treatment, and full-body exfoliation.
 It was also indicated that it’s a unique treatment not offered in any other spa in Toronto – which definitely heightened my curiosity.
-It’s been months and I can still remember how great that service was, and of course I posted about my experience on Facebook, and have recommended it to others.
+It’s been months and I can still remember how great that service was, and of course, I posted about my experience on Facebook, and have recommended it to others.
 Plus, it definitely made a great conversation piece with my girlfriends.